cigregret/lmop/content/Lost Mines of Phandelver/Rumor Mill/Rumors From the Land.md

 tags:
 ---
 ### Fry
-Around the same time **Fry** vanished, rumors began to circulate of a legendary dwarven smithy within a druidic circle, one that could use even the smallest amounts of metal to create magical tools and equipment.
+Around the same time **Fry** vanished from the Neverwinter Defense Force, rumors began to circulate of a legendary dwarven smithy within a druidic circle, one that could use even the smallest amounts of metal to create magical tools and equipment.
 These rumors remained so for decades, sparking the name [[The Smithy of Nature's Bounty]].
 This smithy was supposedly located within the [[Kryptgarden Forest]] near the [[Sword Mountains]], protected by a druidic circle hiding within the natural landscape.
 Many attempted to find such a smithy, yet none succeeded.
+It is suspected by our sources that the dwarf known as Fry

 ### Madame Wonder
 It is rumored that **Madame Wonder** has a contract with some great deity of nefarious origin.
 Due to her being a [[Tiefling|tiefling]], rumor states that her patron must be a [[Fiend]].
-Others contradict this claim, as recently she has been spotted with a grotesque, shadowy shortsword.
+This claim is later contradicted by newer rumors, as recently she has been spotted with a grotesque, shadowy shortsword.
 This sword has been the source of many rumors, most of which agree that her pact must be with the [[Raven Queen]] of the [[Shadowfell]].
 All that is known for sure about this sword is its name: [[Blade of Chained Shadows]].

 ### MGs
 It is rumored that **MGs** utilizes their druidic power as a form of necromancy, despite his insistence on the value of life.
 These powers are not yet documented by trustworthy sources.